 This is my mum’s version of the Provençal ratatouille.
 A dish like this one – basically a stew of summer vegetables – must exist all around the Mediterranean.
 Because of its vibrant colors, in Umbria it’s called “bandiera” meaning “flag” .
 In Basilicata it’s known as ciambotta or cianfotta.
 It’s a close relative of the Sicilian caponata, another miracle of Southern country cooking.

 I have with the bandiera the same love-hate relations that others have for custard.
 If you get the wrong version is awful.
 Particularly when the veggies have been cooked in tomato sauce until mushy and unrecognizable.
 My family’s recipe is crisp and fragrant.
 The trick is to cook vegetables separately and quickly combine them with just a hint of tomato and onion.
 When you keep it in the refrigerator for a couple of days, it becomes be slightly softer and mellower, perfect food for a picnic or garden party.

 - 1 red or yellow bell pepper, cut into 3/4-inch strips

 - 1 medium zucchini, halved lengthwise and cut into 1/4-inch-thick slices

 - 2 medium boiling potatoes, peeled and cut into 1/2-inch-thick slices

 - 1 medium onion, sliced

 - a few tablespoons extra virgin olive oil

-The dish is fantastic prepared like this but it’s work intensive.
-If I am pressed for time, I cook the potatoes and onions and then I stir fry them with a bag of mixed grilled vegetables and a two tablespoons of tinned tomatoes.
-Of course this is also a delicious way to use left over grilled vegetables from your last BBQ.
+The dish is fantastic prepared like this but it does take some time.
+If I you need an honorable shortcut, cook the potatoes and onions and then stir fry them with a bag of frozen mixed roasted vegetables and two tablespoons of diced crushed tomatoes.
+Of course this is also a delicious way to use left over grilled vegetables from yesterday’s BBQ dinner.